-Positive Coaching: Online Master's Degree
+Positive coaching and athletic leadership: Online Master's Degree

 Courses for this program are 100 percent online.
 Required courses are offered as full semester, 16-week courses, in fall and spring sessions (8-week courses in summer).
 Most electives are offered as 8-week courses in all semesters, although some are offered as 4-week courses in summer.